ekaitz-zarraga/i18n_yaml/README.md

   defaultLocale: 'en',        // This is the language of the original messages
   locales: ['es','en', 'eu']  // Available locales in the application
-  cleanUnused: true           // Removes not found translations from the catalog })
+  clean: true                 // Removes not found translations from the catalog })

 // Get the translation function